Mulc1b3R/hummingbird/README.md

 (results produced in a grid format). hypertext linked.

-10). type ; python posts.py   similar to above , but may enable deeper penetration.
+10). type ; python posts.py   similar to above , but may enable deeper penetration and will grab anything that it's sister code missed.